-- 1. States that while the veteran is generally considered to be a licensed teacher for the purposes of state and federal law and a district's or school's policies and rules, the veteran is not a "properly certified or licensed" teacher qualified to teach in a core subject area;4 - 2.
-Requires the veteran to complete 15 hours of approved professional development every five years;5 and - 3.
+- 1. Requires the veteran to complete 15 hours of approved professional development every five years;5 and - 2.
 Authorizes the Superintendent of Public Instruction to revoke the veteran's right to teach if, after an investigation and an adjudication, the state Superintendent determines the veteran is not competent to teach.6